-Depending on the background, all applicants admitted into either the regular or online computer science MS program may be required to complete undergraduate prerequisite courses in the order of CSC1500, CSC1550, and CSC2560.
-While these prerequisite courses provide the training for those students who lack the computer programming skills, it takes three consecutive semesters to complete them.
+All the admitted students in MS program are required to take a placement for Java and C languages.
+Currently those who fail the test are required to take undergraduate prerequisite courses in the order of CSC1500, CSC1550, and CSC2560.
+While these prerequisite courses provide the thorough trainings for those students who lack the computer programming skills, it takes three consecutive semesters to complete them.